Timeline and Process

 The following steps outline the formal process of researching, writing, and defending the dissertation:

-- The student participates in dissertation orientation: This one-day orientation to the dissertation process is offered during the student’s first residential week (the same week as DMIN 852NE: Calling and Vocation).
+- The student participates in dissertation orientation.
+An orientation to the dissertation process is offered during the student’s first residential week (normally during the initial retreat associated with DMIN 852NE: Calling and Vocation).
 The dissertation process and requirements will be outlined and discussed, and the student will be encouraged to begin preliminary thinking about possible dissertation themes.
-Attendance is required during the student’s first residential week.
+Attendance at this session is required.

-- The student takes DMIN 860NE Research Methodology: This course is offered in a hybrid format that combines online and residential instruction, and prepares the student to write the first draft of Chapters 1-4.
+- The student takes DMIN 860NE: Research Methodology.
+Offered in an online format, this course prepares the student to write the first draft of Chapters 1-4.
 DMIN 860NE is a 3-credit course that is divided into three 1-credit sections offered over three consecutive semesters (860-A; 860-B; and 860-C).
-Students should normally register for these one-hour classes in the second, third, and fourth semesters of their D.Min. program.
-Classroom instruction (Dissertation Seminar) will be offered on Friday afternoon during the week of each required (non-elective) DMIN course (855, 865, 875, and 885NE) each semester, with online instruction occurring in the weeks before and after each residential week.
+Students should register for these one-credit classes in the second, third, and fourth semesters of their D.Min. program.

-- Writing of Chapters 1-4 (i.e., the proposal): Guided as necessary by the faculty mentor, the student prepares the first four chapters of the dissertation.
-Upon the mentor’s approval of the proposal, a proposal defense with the dissertation committee is scheduled.
+- Writing of Chapters 1-4 (i.e., the proposal).
+Guided as necessary by the faculty advisor, the student prepares the first four chapters of the dissertation.
+Chapters (or sub-sections of chapters) should be submitted to the advisor as they are completed so that regular, ongoing feedback is received.
+Students should proceed with successive chapters while they wait for feedback on submitted chapters.
+Upon the advisor's approval of the full proposal (chapters 1-4), a proposal defense with the dissertation committee is scheduled.

-- Proposal defense: Upon completion of the dissertation proposal, the student will be expected to participate in an oral defense and evaluation before his or her dissertation committee.
-Copies of the four-chapter proposal (in 3-ring binders with tabbed chapter dividers) must be submitted to all committee members at least two weeks prior to the defense.
+- Proposal defense.
+Upon completion of the dissertation proposal, the student will be expected to participate in an oral defense and evaluation before his or her dissertation committee.
+Copies of the four-chapter proposal (in 3-ring binders with tabbed chapter dividers) must be submitted to all committee members at least three weeks prior to the defense.
 The student functions as recording secretary for the meeting and submits a transcript of the notes to all members of the committee following the meeting.
-The dissertation committee has three options: a) accept the proposal as is with relatively minor editorial changes; b) accept the proposal with substantive revisions subject to faculty mentor’s approval; or, c) require second proposal defense.
-If the student does not receive committee approval by a second defense, she or he will not be allowed to continue the dissertation process.
+The dissertation committee has several options: a) accept the proposal; b) accept the proposal with relatively minor editorial changes subject to the faculty advisor's approval; c) accept the proposal with substantive revisions subject to the committtee's approval; d) require a second proposal defense.
+If the student does not receive committee approval by the second defense, he or she will not be allowed to continue the dissertation process.
 The proposal must be approved before the student is permitted to conduct the research and complete writing.
-The proposal defense must take place at least six months prior to anticipated graduation.
-Please note that depending on the type of research being conducted, more than six months may be necessary.
+The proposal defense should take place at least six months prior to anticipated graduation.
+Please note that depending on the type of research being conducted, more than six months may be necessary.necessary.

-- Final edits, binding, and publication: Upon approval by the dissertation committee, the student makes final revisions based on committee recommendations, and works with the D. Min. office to make arrangements for binding and publication.
-A fully edited (copy-ready), final version of the dissertation must be submitted to the D. Min. office no later than March 30for a May graduation.
+- Final edits, binding, and publication: Upon approval by the dissertation committee, the student makes final revisions based on committee recommendations and works with the Assistant to the Vice President and Dean to make arrangements for binding and publication.
+A copy-ready, final version of the dissertation must be submitted to the D. Min. office no later than March 30 for a May graduation.